Greece to hold national election on May 21 - PM | Politics

 - Greece

-Greece will hold a parliamentary election on May 21, Prime Minister Kyriakos Mitsotakis said on Tuesday.
-The conservative government's four-year term expires in July.
+Greek Prime Minister Kyriakos Mitsotakis has called parliamentary elections for May 21, saying he wanted a clean slate to push through further reforms after four years at the helm.
+Mitsotakis's New Democracy Party has held a comfortable lead over opposition leftist Syriza since it came to power in 2019, but a Feb.
+28 rail disaster which killed 57 people has stirred public anger and seen that gap narrow.

 "The country and its citizens need clear horizons... the national elections will be held at the end of the four-year term, as I had committed from the start," Mitsotakis told a televised cabinet meeting.
-While opinion polls show Mitsotakis's New Democracy party in the lead over the main opposition, the leftist Syriza party, the gap has narrowed following a rail disaster on Feb.
-28 that killed 57 people, stirring public anger.
+The rail disaster on the Athens-Thessaloniki route, Greece's deadliest on record, sparked mass protests over the safety shortcomings of an underfunded and poorly maintained network, the legacy of a decade-long financial crisis which ended in 2018.

+Mitsotakis said the 'painful and traumatic' experience of the rail disaster highlighted deficiencies the state still had.
+"Overturning all these is a clear priority for the next day," Mitsotakis said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)